 Revision Face Lift Surgery

-I see hundreds of facelift New York patients every year who ask me to hand them back the once youthful characteristics of their face.
+I see hundreds of Facelift patients every year who ask me to hand them back the once youthful characteristics of their face.
 No matter their chronological age, they feel great and they want the outside to reflect their youthful spirit, high energy level and natural vibrancy.

 - Left over sutures from a Thread Lift or String Lift patient, which need to be released and removed during revision surgery.

 - Tissue planes (area dividing tissue types such as muscle and fat) were poorly dissected and “false planes” were created.
 This tissue should not have been cut due to proximity to nerves where potential nerve trauma or damage is possible.

 - The SMAS muscle was not dissected, trimmed and/or tightened properly leading to persistent sagging and an unnatural look.